EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.3 - **Modifications**: Only approved mods (e.g., OptiFine, non-exploitative HUD mods) are allowed.
 Mods giving unfair advantages are banned.
 - Building mods that automatically place blocks for you, such as Printer.
-- Build mods that allow you to "air place" blocks.
 - Minimaps that show entities.
 - ESP, tracers, chams/wallhacks, etc.
 - Autofishing or any automated process.